redbrogdon/github_reporter/DESIGN.md

 4. The `ReportGenerator` class will instantiate and utilize `GitHubService` and `GeminiService`, passing the API keys to their constructors.
 5.  `GitHubService` fetches pull request and closed issue data, including reactions for each issue.
 6. For each pull request, `GeminiService` generates a summary of changes.
+7.  `GeminiService` generates an overall summary of all activities.
-7. Finally, the `generateReport` method will format the collected data into a Markdown report and return it as a string.
+8. Finally, the `generateReport` method will format the collected data into a Markdown report and return it as a string.
-8. The entry point script will either write this string to the file specified by the `--output-file` option or print it to standard output if the option is not provided.
+9. The entry point script will either write this string to the file specified by the `--output-file` option or print it to standard output if the option is not provided.

 ## 4. Error Handling